muctebanesiri/mhcflow/docs/limitation.md

 may introduce a `--gz` option for compression if you have access to the commercial version.

+- Starting with `v0.2.0`, individual components in `mhcflow` are no longer accessible via the command line as they were in `v0.1.0`.
+Enabling command-line execution for each component remains a potential future feature.

 - The current method for splitting the realignment workload is rather naive and does not guarantee balanced distribution across tasks.
 This imbalance may result in some realignment tasks waiting for one particularly